 \section{Cross-View Constraints}

-Cross-view constraints are applied to a scene with more than one view.
-It can be applied to stereo (two views per scene) and MVS ($N>2$ view per scene) frameworks by projecting one view, either reference or source view, to the other view or vice-versa.
-Once projected to the other view, various constraints, like, photometric consistency, depth flow consistency, and view synthesis consistency can be utilized.
+Cross-view constraints are applied to scenes with more than one view.
+They can be applied to stereo (two views per scene) and MVS ($N>2$ view per scene) frameworks by projecting one view, either reference or source view, to an other view or vice-versa.
+Once projected to the other view, various constraints, like photometric consistency, depth flow consistency, and view synthesis consistency, can be utilized.
 An alternate way of utilizing cross-view constraints is to use forward-backward reprojection, where one view is projected to the other view and then it is back-projected to the first view to check the geometrical consistency of the scene.
+All the sub-constraints in this section can be effectively used as part of an objective function during optimization (see Table \ref{table:organis-and-fit}) and has been observed to be effective in cases like cluttered background, repetitive patterns and texture-less regions \cite{mallick2020learning, zhao2022robust, xu2021digging, huang2021m3vsnet, liu2023geometric, khot2019learning, chen2021fixing, chen2019self, Vats2024GCMVSNet, xu2021digging}.
 In this section, we discuss all such approaches that use cross-view consistency constraints in end-to-end deep learning-based frameworks.